Yaksharo/appraisal-filler/README.md

 python gui_app.py
 ```

-On Linux you also need Tkinter once: `sudo apt install python3-tk`
+Tkinter is required once on Linux: `sudo apt install python3-tk`

-As a single-file executable (no Python needed on the target machine):
+Also available as a single-file executable, with no Python needed on the
+target machine:

-- Windows: run `build_windows.bat`, then use `dist\AdviseeDocFiller.exe`
+- Windows: `build_windows.bat` produces `dist\AdviseeDocFiller.exe`
-- Linux: run `./build_linux.sh`, then use `dist/AdviseeDocFiller`
+- Linux: `build_linux.sh` produces `dist/AdviseeDocFiller`

-Build on the OS you target.
-PyInstaller does not cross-compile, so the
+Each is built on the OS it targets - PyInstaller does not cross-compile,
-Windows exe must be built on Windows and the Linux binary on Linux.
+so the Windows exe is built on Windows and the Linux binary on Linux.
 A
 Linux binary runs on distros with the same or newer glibc than the
 build machine.

 Generated documents default to an `AdviseeDocuments` folder inside the
-user's real Documents folder (`Documents\AdviseeDocuments` on Windows,
+real Documents folder (`Documents\AdviseeDocuments` on Windows, resolved
-resolved even if OneDrive or a domain policy has redirected it;
+even if OneDrive or a domain policy has redirected it;
 `~/Documents/AdviseeDocuments` on Linux, following the XDG user-dirs
 setting).
-Use "Browse..." on the Generate step to save elsewhere.
+The output location can be changed via "Browse..." on the
+Generate step.

 ### B. Web app (optional)